jitendra5984/mysql-restapi/README.md

 };

 var corsOptions = {
-  "origin": "*", // Website you wish to allow to connect "methods": "GET, POST, PUT, DELETE", // Request methods you wish to allow "preflightContinue": false,
+  origin: "*", // Website you wish to allow to connect
+  methods: "GET, POST, PUT, DELETE", // Request methods you wish to allow
+  preflightContinue: false,
-  "optionsSuccessStatus": 200,
+  optionsSuccessStatus: 200,
-  "allowedHeaders": "Content-Type", // Request headers you wish to allow "credentials": true // Set to true if you need the website to include cookies in the requests sent };
+  allowedHeaders: "Content-Type", // Request headers you wish to allow
+  credentials: true // Set to true if you need the website to include cookies in the requests sent };